ianzapolsky/ianzapolsky.github.io/_posts/2019-06-03-bash-logging-traps.markdown

 This trace makes it clear that `cleanup` is exiting early, specifically right after we try to send a message to `STDOUT`.
 When we print the return code of the script, we see that it exits with code `141`, which in most Linux systems means `SIGPIPE`.
 What's happening is when the first echo statement in `cleanup` tries to write to `STDOUT`, it encounters a closed pipe (because the redirection and `logger` processes have been killed).
 This triggers a `SIGPIPE` which, if left unhandled, will cause the script to terminate immediately.

 This could be **really serious** if you have a script that performs important work in its cleanup handler.
-It would also be difficult to track down because the script would not exhibit this bad behavior when killed with the `kill` command .
+It would also be difficult to track down because the script would not exhibit this bad behavior when killed with the `kill` command.
 In our case, this bug led to a stale lock file being left around on disk, preventing future instances of the Bash script from running.
 This ultimately resulted in a delay in one of our data jobs that was caught both by an alert on the age of our lock file, and an alert further down the pipeline.

 ## Safety first